-We can create cleaner air in the cities by changing the way we think about mobility and are used to moving around in our urban spaces.
+We can create cleaner air in the cities by changing how we think about mobility and are used to moving around in our urban spaces.
 And that is one of GreenMobility’s core areas for the UN’s 13th Sustainable Development Goal: Climate Action.

-Our fleet consists of 100% of electric cars emit no harmful substances and primarily run on electricity from renewable energy sources.
-Our cars get electricity from our partners E.ON and NRGi, where the cars are charged with electricity from for instance Danish wind turbines.
+Our fleet consists of 100% of electric cars that emit no harmful substances while driving and primarily run on electricity from renewable energy sources.
+Our vehicles get electricity from our partners E.ON and NRGi, where the cars are charged with electricity from for instance Danish wind turbines.
 Here, the climate impact is far less than with petrol and diesel cars.

-Our effort towards climate change also means that we are constantly in dialogue with decision-makers and strive to educate and promote the importance of the green agenda and sustainable mobility solutions, to both customers, companies, and governments.
+Our effort towards climate change also means that we are constantly in dialogue with decision-makers and strive to educate and promote the importance of the green agenda and sustainable mobility solutions to customers, companies, and governments.